Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 The `bosh logs --follow` flag also has the short alias `bosh logs -f`.

-FIXME: `bosh logs --follow` did not work as expected on Zookeeper https://github.com/cloudfoundry/bosh-cli/issues/315
+FIXME: `bosh logs --follow` did not work as expected on ZooKeeper https://github.com/cloudfoundry/bosh-cli/issues/315

 Some systems only emit logs if interesting things are happening.
 These can be pleasant logs to view.